 The Prescribed information has the names of the tenant on the document.
-It has the landlord’s name.
+Also it has the landlord’s name.
 It has the details of exactly what the scheme is for.
 Where it is protected.

 However, the one item that many letting agents do not add is the terms and conditions of each individual scheme itself.
 These often run into 19 to 20 pages.
 The prescribed information must be signed and acknowledged by the tenant.
 This must be done within 30 days of the tenant moving in.
 A tenant not signing it means they have not acknowledged it.
 They must acknowledge the document within 30 days.
 In the event the landlord does not they may have difficulty in regaining possession.

 The law in this area has changed dramatically.
 When a tenant moves in you must supply a copy of the gas safety.
 This must be acknowledged by the tenant.
 The gas safety now must serve within 30 days of being carried out.
 It can be within 30 days of the date of the renewal date.
 There was a recent court case that stated if a gas safety is not carried out you cannot serve a notice to quit on the tenant.
 It is important that landlords understand that this requirement is critical.
 Therefore, you could be at danger if you have not done this.